 First, create a .txt file called “PSUserConfig.txt” in Notepad or Sublime.
 This will contain instructions to revert to the WinTab functionality.

-Type in the following lines (it’s gotta be exactly these or else it won’t work):
+Type in the following lines (it’s gotta be exactly these or else it won’t work).
+You can also add a line force proportional transform scale fixes but I think Photoshop has fixed this in recent updates anyway.

 You may have to set your folder preferences to “view hidden files” to see the AppData folder.